wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 |   │   someRecipe.js
 |   │   anotherRecipe.js
 |
+└───test
+|   |   someTest.js
+|
+|
 └───recipes
     │   someRecipe.js
 ```

 - `main.js` : the main scripting file.
 - `public-types.ts` : containing signatures of all the APIs provided by the plotter tool.
 Since plotter tool itself is not fully open-source, this allows you to scripting offline with intellisense support.
-- `exampleRecipes` : Example recipes, containing some scripts finally made online.
+- `exampleRecipes` : <del>Example recipes, containing some scripts finally made online.</del> Deprecated.
+Being fixed and transferred to general recipe dataset.
+- `test`: containing some test scripts for certain sub-processes.
+Also as usage examples.
-- `exampleRecipes/ImportScript.js` : Containing all the exported functions.
+- `recipes/ImportScript.js` : Containing all the exported functions.
 Make it easier to import functions offline when storing scripts.
 - `recipes/*.js` : Script recipe dataset.
 May not get updated when main file is updated.

 ---